 How much does it cost to obtain Iowa Money Transmitter License?

-Registration Fee is $500 plus $10 for every agent location.
+The registration Fee is $500 plus $10 for every agent location.
 Not to exceed $5000.
-Application Fee is$1000 (Non-refundable).
+The Application Fee is$1000 (Non-refundable).
 Non-Law Enforcement Record Check Request – Form A” for each director and officer of a corporation: $15.
 An annual fee of $0.25 for each active authorized agent/delegate location reported through NMLS is invoiced on November 1st.
 There is no fee for the first 100 active agents reported.
 Cap on UAAR Fee at $ 25,000.
-Renewal Fee is $500 plus $10 for every agent location.
+The renewal fee is $500 plus $10 for every agent location.
 Not to exceed $5000.
 The net worth minimum is $100,000 plus $10,000 per authorized delegate not to exceed $500,000.

 Surety Bond is a minimum of $50,000 plus $ 10000 for every location to be furnished by a surety company authorized to conduct business in Iowa.
 If an applicant has no locations in this state, the superintendent has set the bond amount at $300,000.
 Legal Fees vary between $8,000-$12,000.